Automattic/mongoose/README.md

 ## Stability

 The current stable branch is [master](https://github.com/Automattic/mongoose/tree/master).
-The [3.8.x](https://github.com/Automattic/mongoose/tree/3.8.x) branch is for legacy support for the 3.x release series, which will continue to be maintained until September 1, 2015.
+The [3.8.x](https://github.com/Automattic/mongoose/tree/3.8.x) branch contains legacy support for the 3.x release series, which will continue to be actively maintained until September 1, 2015.

 ## Overview